 “Fact: if we want people to value wildlands, we should take them there.
 Resolution: Take someone outdoors in every month of 2020.
 Old, young, big city, local, doesn't matter.
 Linking people to the land is what NOLS does.
 I will do it, too.”

-—Rich Brame, Alumni Relations Director & Field Instructor
+—Rich Brame, Alumni Relations Director and Field Instructor

 “Sometimes I'm too quick to think of ‘the outdoors’ as remote wilderness and beautiful backcountry.
 This year, I plan to spend more time caring for and appreciating my in-town outdoor spaces, especially the community garden and local park near my house.”